marc-rene/Open_A-Life/README.md

 ## How does it work?
 Open A-Life is comprised of 3 distinct sections.
 They are:

- - **The Backend** _ _This is where the world and all of its factions are initialised and the AI's can run and update the API folder.
-If this was a restraunt, they would be the kitchen staff_ _
+ - **The Backend**: This is where the world and all of its factions are initialised and the AI's can run and update the API folder.
+If this was a restraunt, they would be the kitchen staff

- - **The Frontend** _ _This is what the user will see_ _
+ - **The Frontend**: This is what the user will see

- - **The API** _ _This is the intermidarary folder that both the Backend and Frontend read from and write to.
-If this was a restraunt, they would be our waitors_ _
+ - **The API**: This is the intermidarary folder that both the Backend and Frontend read from and write to.
+If this was a restraunt, they would be our waitors